Parannu Parannu Parannu: Plot

-Elizabeth's fortune changes for good when a professional and skilled girl Mini (Rohini) turns up and soon the place is filled with customers.
+Elizabeth's fortune changes for good when a professional and skilled girl Mini turns up and soon the place is filled with customers.
 Emil is smitten by Mini at first sight, but even though she is attracted to him, she keeps her distance, and this makes Emil suspect that Mini is afraid and hiding something.
 The business flourishes, with Mini at the helm, and they expand to a health club, move into a new place and Emil starts his video studio nearby.
 He puts up advertisements of the beauty clinic with Mini's pictures without her consent.
 She is furious and threatens to quit until the advertisements are removed.
 Emil does that but his concern that she is hiding something grows.
 This is soon cemented when some people come enquiring about her and say that Mini has escaped from her last employer with stolen valuables.
 Mini reveals the truth and comes clean.

 Even though their romance is growing, certain incidents lead Emil to believe that there are more secrets in Mini's past.
 Emil decides to find out the truth, and puts up a big first page advertisement of his studio in the newspaper with Mini's picture.
 Two men come searching for her and Mini is distraught.
 What is she trying to escape from?
 What will the door to the past reveal?
 Will she escape from the clutches of her searchers?
 What will happen to Emil and Mini's romance?
 Answers to these questions form the remainder of the story.